Tarutiwari/bajaj_solve/README.md

 ## 📌 Notes

-- Constitution PDFs are not included in this repo due to size
+- Constitution PDFs are  included in this repo due to size
 - Make sure Qdrant is running before starting the server